sowiecki/gtfo/README.md

 npm run prod # Production mode with live data. ems-wrapper or an equivalent service must be deployed and defined in environment/config.json!
 ```

 ### Ping API
 *[Alexa](https://developer.amazon.com/public/solutions/alexa), where is Kerbin?*

 *Kerbin is on the east side of the office.
 I've highlighted it on map for you.*

 The Ping API allows external services to "ping" specific rooms on targetted clients.
 Clients can be targetted using "anchors."
 The anchor id used is completely arbitrary, but must be matched between the service making the ping and the client attempting to be pinged.

-To "anchor" a client, simply add an `anchor` query paramter to its route.
+To anchor a client, simply add an `anchor` query paramter to its route.
 E.g., `http://hostname:3000/sears-tower-251?anchor=east-lobby` defines the client's anchor as `east-lobby`.

 To ping this client from an external service, direct a POST request to `http://hostname:3000/api/ping` with the headers: